epreston/renderlayer/apps/size-check/README.md

-# Size Check
+# app-size-check

-This private package is used to check the baseline runtime size after tree-shaking (with only the bare minimal code required to render something to the screen).
+This private package is used to check the baseline runtime size after tree-shaking (with only the code minimum required for rendering something meaningful the screen).

+- complete geometry
+- standard material
+- diverse lighting
+- simple animation